see ?mcmcBayesian Sampler for GAMLSS Models

 Description

-The function BS() implements an MCMC sampler for generalized additive models for location, scale and shape (GAMLSS) as fitted by gamlss2.
-The sampler uses a Metropolis-Hastings update for regression coefficients of linear and smooth terms.
-Smoothing variances are updated using univariate slice sampling or conjugate updates, depending on the structure of the penalty matrices.
+The function BS() implements an MCMC sampler for generalized additive models for location, scale, and shape (GAMLSS) as fitted by gamlss2.
+The sampler uses Metropolis-Hastings updates for regression coefficients of linear and smooth terms.

 Usage